tkareine/jekyll-minibundle/README.md

 STDOUT.
 You write the configuration for input sources directly into the content file where you want the markup tag for the bundle file to appear.
-The markup tag contains the path to the bundle file, and the Jekyll's output directory will have the bundle file at that path.
+The markup tag contains the path to the bundle file, and the Jekyll's site destination directory will have the bundle file at that path.
 The path will contain an MD5 fingerprint.

 Place `minibundle` [Liquid][Liquid] block into your content file where you want the generated markup to appear.
 Write bundling configuration